bmc825/Corophiid-Phylogenomics-Pipeline/Corophiid_Phylogenomics_Protocol.md

 ##### *Public Genomes*

-Download publicly available corophiid and outgroup genome data from the NCBI Genome database, and upload to server manually using Cyberduck.
+Download publicly available corophiidan and outgroup genome data from the NCBI Genome database, and upload to server manually using Cyberduck.

 We will download the translated protein sequences to save space and time.
 Since these sequences do not need to be assembled by Trinity, they will be added to the assembled transcriptomes from Section 2.3 and on.
 We will also download curated sequence data from Refseq, rather than non-curated data from Genbank, since the data will be less redundant.